Silver Criteria

 Resting their chin on a solid surface, the dog pivots in a full circle.

-Press a Button on a Wall
+Press a Wall Button

 Dog pushes button placed at a minimum of head height with either a paw or their nose.